lrivoire/lrivoire.github.io/_pages/research.md

       Atmospheric composition
   </h3>
   <p>
-    How does biomass burning influence chemistry?<br>
-    I am looking for the atmospheric fingerprint of human-induced fires.
+    <span style="font-weight:600;">How does biomass burning influence chemistry?</span> I am looking for the atmospheric fingerprint of human-induced fires.
   </p>
   <p>
-    How confident are we in long-term composition changes?
-My <a href="https://doi.org/10.5194/acp-25-2269-2025">work</a> shows that satellites distort trends in the ozone layer.
+    <span style="font-weight:600;">How confident are we in long-term composition changes?</span> My <a href="https://doi.org/10.5194/acp-25-2269-2025">work</a> shows that
+    satellites distort trends in the ozone layer.
   </p>
 </div>